Canada’s 10-Year Commitment to Global Health and Rights

 - advance the 2030 Agenda for Sustainable Development.

-During the COVID-19 pandemic, it is important that we don't lose the gains of the last decades.
-Over and above the 10-year commitment, we have mobilized funding to respond to the pandemic and its devastating health, social and economic impacts.
+Over and above the 10-year commitment, we have mobilized funding to respond to the COVID-19 pandemic and its devastating health, social and economic impacts.

 Learn more about how Canada is delivering on this commitment.